![]() |

 b) Animal Waste Facilities

-An applicant for an NPDES Permit in connection with the operation of an animal waste facility shall complete, sign, and submit an NPDES application in accordance with the provisions of 35 Ill.
+An applicant for an NPDES Permit in connection with the operation of an animal waste facility must complete, sign, and submit an NPDES application under 35 Ill.
 Adm.
-Code Subtitle E, Chapter I.
+Code: Subtitle E, Chapter I.

 c) Mining Activities

 3) As provided by 35 Ill.
 Adm.
 Code 406.100, except to the extent provided in 35 Ill.
 Adm.
-Code Subtitle D, Chapter I, the effluent and water quality standards of 35 Ill.
+Code: Subtitle D, Chapter I, the effluent standards of 35 Ill.
 Adm.
-Code 302, 303 and 304 are inapplicable to mine discharges and non-point source mine discharges.
+Code 304 do not apply to mine discharges and non-point source mine discharges.

 d) New Discharges

-Any person whose discharge will begin after the effective date of this Subpart A or any person having an NPDES Permit issued by the U.S. Environmental Protection Agency for an existing discharge which will substantially change in nature, or increase in volume or frequency, must apply for an NPDES Permit either:
+Any person whose discharge will begin after October 24, 1977, or any person having an NPDES Permit issued by the U.S. Environmental Protection Agency for an existing discharge that will substantially change in nature or increase in volume or frequency must apply for an NPDES Permit either:

-1) No later than 180 days in advance of the date on which such NPDES Permit will be required; or
+1) No later than 180 days before the date on which the NPDES Permit will be required; or

-2) In sufficient time prior to the anticipated commencement of the discharge to insure compliance with the requirements of Section 306 of the Clean Water Act (CWA) (33 U.S.C.
-1251 et seq), or with any other applicable water quality standards and applicable effluent standards and limitations.
+2) In sufficient time before the anticipated commencement of the discharge to ensure compliance with section 306 of the Clean Water Act (CWA) (33 U.S.C.
+1251 et seq.) and any other applicable water quality standards and applicable effluent standards and limitations.

 e) Signatures

-An application submitted by a corporation shall be signed by a principal executive officer of at least the level of vice president, or his duly authorized representative, if such representative is responsible for the overall operation of the facility from which the discharge described in the application form originates.
-In the case of a partnership or a sole proprietorship, the application shall be signed by a general partner or the proprietor, respectively.
-In the case of a publicly owned facility, the application shall be signed by either the principal executive officer, ranking elected official, or other duly authorized employee.
+An application submitted by a corporation must be signed by a principal executive officer of at least the level of vice president or a duly authorized representative who is responsible for the overall operation of the facility from which the discharge described in the application form originates.
+For a partnership or a sole proprietorship, the application must be signed by a general partner or the proprietor, respectively.
+For a publicly owned facility, the application must be signed by the principal executive officer, a ranking elected official, or another duly authorized employee.